 The Great Lakes are threatened by an encroaching non-native species of fish referred to as Asian carp.
 Reports of an Asian carp found above the electronic barrier in the Chicago Area Waterway System as well as evidence of environmental DNA in Lake Erie confirm the immediate threat faced by the Great Lakes from this invasive species.
 The introduction of this invasive species would have a destructive effect on the entire Great Lakes ecosystem and would inflict severe harm to this treasured natural resource.

-Additionally, on December 8, 2016, I voted in support of S.612, the Water Infrastructure Improvements for the Nation Act, a comprehensive water resources infrastructure bill to address the needs of our ports, harbors, and other waterway infrastructure critical to Michigan’s economic competitiveness.
-The bipartisan agreement also included provisions to reauthorize the Great Lakes Restoration Initiative and dedicates resources to the Great Lakes Navigation System.
+Additionally, I am a strong supporter of the Great Lakes Restoration Initiative (GLRI), which helps ensure we have healthy of the Great Lakes for generations to come.
+On December 8, 2016, I voted in support of S.612, the Water Infrastructure Improvements for the Nation Act, a comprehensive water resources infrastructure bill to address the needs of our ports, harbors, and other waterway infrastructure critical to Michigan’s economic competitiveness.
+The bipartisan agreement also included provisions to reauthorize the GLRI and dedicates resources to the Great Lakes Navigation System.
+Additionally, in September 2017, I supported the House’ fiscal year 2018 spending package that would direct funding to the GLRI and towards controlling Asian carp in the Mississippi and Ohio River Basins before they can enter the Great Lakes.

 Honoring our Local Heroes